grannydannick/superpower-lite/docs/security.md

 Storing authentication tokens in localStorage can pose a security risk, especially in the context of Cross-Site Scripting ([XSS](https://owasp.org/www-community/attacks/xss/)) vulnerabilities, potentially leading to token theft by malicious actors.

 Opting to store tokens in cookies, configured with the `HttpOnly` attribute, can enhance security as they are inaccessible to client-side JavaScript.
-In our sample app, we utilize js-cookie for cookie management, assuming the real API would enforce the HttpOnly attribute for enhanced security, and the application does not have access to the cookie from the client side.

 In addition to securely storing tokens, it's crucial to protect the entire application from Cross-Site Scripting (XSS) attacks.
 One key strategy is to sanitize all user inputs before displaying them in the application.
 By carefully sanitizing inputs, you can reduce the risk of XSS vulnerabilities, making the application more resilient to malicious attacks and enhancing overall security for users.